Paul-Browne/lazyload-api/README.md

 # lazyload-api
-lazyload content from an API or Array
+lazyload content from an Array